-HSC section 17921, directs HCD to propose the adoption, amendment, or repeal of building standards into Title 24 of the CCR for the protection of public health, safety, and general welfare of the occupant and the public.
-The current rulemaking addresses issues related to public safety (fire, structural damage) and availability of additional safe housing.
+HSC Section 17921 directs HCD to propose the adoption, amendment, or repeal of building standards into CCR, Title 24, for the protection of public health, safety, and general welfare of the occupant and the public.

 The proposed building standards are not unreasonable, arbitrary, unfair, or capricious, in whole or in part.